friendsofstrandseq/mosaicatcher-pipeline/docs/usage.md

 Following commands show you an example using local execution (not HPC or cloud)

-1. Chose your reference (hg38 or hg19 ; T2T is coming soon) and download related data
+1. Chose your reference (hg38, hg19 or T2T) and download related data

 ```bash
 snakemake -c1 --config dl_external_files=True reference=hg38